zorg2044/BoringCrewServices/README.md

 DylanSemrau, Zorg, SofieBrink

 Installation instructions
-- Download from the releases page.
+- Download Boring Crew Services from the releases page.
 DO NOT CLONE THE MAIN BRANCH CODE.
 The plugin is only available in the release. https://github.com/zorg2044/BoringCrewServices/releases
+- Download and install all the dependencies listed below.

 Dependencies: